CalebABeck/BilingualRhoticsExperiment/README.md

 To run the program in Python, you will need to download the [Vosk vosk-model-small-es-0.42 model](https://alphacephei.com/vosk/models) and place it unzipped in the same directory as BeginStudy.exe.

 # Notes
-This program is a work in progress.
+I consider this program to be more of a proof-of-concept than a useful tool for Spanish learners.
 It will in all likelihood provide pronunciation feedback that is irrelevant to your recorded speech.
-I consider this to be more of a proof-of-concept than a useful tool for Spanish learners.
 A more mature version of this program would employ a neural network to classify the rhotics from the recorded speech and provide pronunciaition feedback based on this.
+Edits to this code are also needed to make this code more extensible and easy to maintain.